Manitoba Female Hockey League

-The Manitoba Female Hockey League is an under-18 ice hockey league in the province of Manitoba, Canada.
+The Manitoba Female Hockey League (MFHL) is an under-18 ice hockey league in the province of Manitoba, Canada.
 It is designated as an 'AAA' league – the highest level of minor hockey in Canada – and operates under the supervision of Hockey Manitoba.

 History

 The league was founded in 2008 to provide elite female hockey players in Manitoba with the opportunity to play at a more competitive level.
 A number of players who have played in the league have joined NCAA or CIS hockey programs.
 The league was built using the same model used by Hockey Manitoba for the Manitoba Midget 'AAA' Hockey League, which has been operating quite successfully since the 1980s.
 Manitoba was the last western province to have a female under-18 'AAA' league.

 Teams

-The league began its inaugural season with five teams; it had as many as nine team (2011–12), but now has seven.
+The league began its inaugural season with five teams, and now has nine.
 All teams are regionally based and are operated by Hockey Manitoba's regional minor hockey associations.
 Each team is composed of players from local minor hockey associations within its region.